dleigh120/finance_watchdog/README.md

 # finance_watchdog
 Python script for analysing stock data and pushing notifications based on test outcomes.
-See image for process description.
+See 'watchdog_architecture.png' for process description.